Webhamster Henry's Top 10 Imaginary Sound Events of 2018

 - AI Carrumba Mexibots (Y Tu Robot Tambien 2018)

 So, what would the perfect Mariachi band sound like?
 5,000 recordings fed to a machine learning server now can generate background music suitable for a Chipotle or somewhere, any length, and guaranteed to have the word "corazón" in it somewhere.
-The similar "Botso Nova" radio bot streams you generated saudade 24/7.
+The similar "Botso Nova" radio bot streams generated saudade 24/7.